Sagnnik/docker-mcp-bridge/README.md

 -   `OPENAI_API_KEY`: Your API key for OpenAI.
 -   `OPENROUTER_API_KEY`: Your API key for OpenRouter.

-## Upcoming Updates
+## 🚧 Upcoming Updates
 1. Support for other llm providers
 	  - Ollama and Anthropic are next on the list
 2. Custom span for langfuse
 3. Support for custom mcp catalog and setting up custom mcp servers
 4. Resource manager with monitoring (issue: GLM 4.7 just ran for 10+ mins for crawling arxiv mcp)
 	  - Something to prevent infinite/recursive agent loops with hard stop
 	  - CPU and memory quota
 	  - Disk quota
 	  - Network monitoring
 5. Token and context management
+    - Context manager for long running agent loop only
 <details>
 <summary> Extra </summary>